zachEastin/books_findr/BULK_SCRAPE_IMPLEMENTATION.md

 ## Current Behavior

 When bulk scrape is triggered:
-- 6 ISBNs processed from `isbns.txt`
+- 6 ISBNs processed from `isbns.json`
 - Each ISBN scraped from 4 sources = 24 total scraping attempts
 - Book titles successfully extracted from BookScouter
 - All results saved with timestamps to CSV